 Tesla’s engineering-inspired logo contrasts with how other EV brands position themselves:

-BYD: Retains a traditional automotive badge style.
+BYD: Retains a traditional automotive badge style with a focus on brand initials.

 How AutoPi Interacts With Tesla Vehicles

-Battery state of charge and health indicators.
+Battery state of charge (SoC) and state of health (SoH) indicators where available.

-Charging behavior, consumption curves, and temperature effects.
+Charging behavior, consumption curves, and temperature effects over time.

 Tesla Models Timeline